Skip to main content

 TypeScript

-A TypeScrpt library is provided instead of JavaScript due to the enhanced features and ease of use TypeScrpt provides over plain JavaScript.
+A TypeScript library is provided instead of JavaScript due to the enhanced features and ease of use TypeScript provides over plain JavaScript.

 export interface Registry {